-Marie-Hélène Bartoli is an attorney in Alerion's Litigation, arbitration and white collar crime practice.
+Marie-Hélène Bartoli-Vallet is an attorney in Alerion's Litigation, arbitration and white collar crime practice.
 She advises and represents clients before domestic courts and arbitral tribunals in relation with commercial disputes, as well as white-collar crime.
 She has developed a specific expertise in complex international disputes and international commercial arbitration.

 Prior to joining Alerion in 2020, Marie-Hélène worked for nine years as an associate in the Dispute Resolution team at Gide Loyrette Nouel.